Dr. Chan of King's College London has no relevant financial relationships to disclose.)

 Dr. Silberstein, Director of the Jefferson Headache Center at Thomas Jefferson University, received honorariums from Abbie, Curelator, Ipsen Therapeutics, Lundbeck Biopharmaceuticals, Supernus Pharmaceuticals, and Theranica for consulting.
 He is also the principal investigator for clinical trials conducted by Amgen, ElectroCore Medical, and Teva.)

 Primary exercise headache is a rare headache syndrome where headache can be induced during or after physical exertion.
 Intracranial pathology can present with exercise-induced headaches and therefore it is imperative to investigate for secondary causes.
 Other Valsalva-induced headache syndromes, primary cough headache and primary headache associated with sexual activity, are discussed in dedicated MedLink Neurology articles.
-This article has been updated to include the revised diagnostic criteria from the third edition of the International Classification of Headache Disorders, epidemiological studies, and phenotyping studies.

 Historical note and terminology